-We note that 3C 318 is classified as a hyperluminous infrared quasar with $\textrm L_{FIR} > 10^{13} L_{\odot}$ in some earlier studies \citep{Willott2002,Willott2007}.
+\reff{We note that 3C 318 is classified as a hyperluminous infrared quasar with $\rm L_{FIR} > 10^{13} L_{\odot}$ in some earlier studies \citep{Willott2002,Willott2007}.
 Recently, \cite{pece2016} reported that most of the fluxes measured in earlier studies originate in a pair of bright interacting galaxies at $z\sim0.35$.
 To robustly estimate the AGN and host galaxy properties, we used the fluxes from Table 1 in \cite{pece2016}.
-After subtracting the contamination of the nearby source from the photometry, 3C 318 has an SFR of $\sim 320 M_{\odot}/yr$ factor of 5 lower than the \cite{Willott2007} estimation.
+After subtracting the contamination of the nearby source from the photometry, 3C 318 has an SFR of $\sim 320 ~M_{\odot}/$yr, a factor of 5 lower than the \cite{Willott2007} estimation.}

-\textbf{--3C 325} was originally classified as a radio galaxy, and later was reclassified as a red quasar \citep{Grimes2005} based on optical spectroscopic data.
+\textbf{3C 325} was originally classified as a radio galaxy and later was reclassified as a red quasar \citep{Grimes2005} based on optical spectroscopic data.
 This quasar has a projected radio jet of 124 kpc and less than 1\% core contribution at 5 GHz.
 Because the jet inclination angle for this object is unknown, we were unable to estimate its de-projected jet length.
-The VLA images show multiple features including bright hot spots and asymmetrically placed lobes \citep{Fernini1997}.
-The radio data is best fitted with a double power-law which turns down before reaching the submm wavelengths.
+The VLA images show multiple features, including bright hot spots and asymmetrically placed lobes \citep{Fernini1997}.
+The radio data are best fitted with a double power-law, which turns down before reaching the submm wavelengths.

-Consistent with its classification the emission from the torus is best described with a combination of clumps and a homogenous disk with moderate opacity.
+Consistent with its X-ray spectral analysis \citep[$ \rm N_H\sim6.2\times 10^{22}cm^{-2}$,][]{Wilkes2013}, the emission from the torus is best described with a combination of clumps and a homogeneous disk with moderate opacity.
 This combination results in moderate obscuration of the accretion disk emission.
-Considering the lack of data in 1--3 \um (observed-frame) the best-fit accretion disk is determined with the data points at shorter wavelengths, therefore the accretion disk parameters are not well constrained.
+Considering the lack of data in 1--3 \um (observed-frame), the best-fit accretion disk is determined with the data points at shorter wavelengths; therefore, the accretion disk parameters are not well constrained.

-The best-fit accretion disk does not imply presence of non-thermal X-ray emission.
-The X-ray analysis indicates a moderately hard X-ray spectrum with the hardness ratio, (H-S/H+S, where H and S are the net count rates in the 2--8~keV and 0.5--2~keV X-ray bands) of +0.05 which is harder than all the other quasars in our sample \citep{Wilkes2013}.
+The best-fit accretion disk does not imply the presence of non-thermal X-ray emission.
+The X-ray analysis indicates a moderately hard X-ray spectrum with the hardness ratio (H-S/H+S, where H and S are the net count rates in the 2--8~keV and 0.5--2~keV X-ray bands) of +0.05, which is harder than all the other quasars in our sample \citep{Wilkes2013}.